 If you are new to security cameras, and by no means a tech guy, then an NVR security camera system will make the whole installation and configuration easier for you.
 Well, if you have some analog cameras or coax cable installed, a DVR camera system may be a handy solution.

 Actually, I'll recommend NVR systems to anyone who wants to have a higher level of security in home or business, since you'll have so much more to gain with just a little more cost these days.

 Have an idea of whether DVR or NVR video recorder will suit you best?
 There is only one last step to get your best pick: choose a trustworthy and reputable brand with great reviews.

 If you don't want to get contracted into the monthly fees and subscriptions for video storage, which will be a huge cost in the long run, you may want to take a look at Reolink NVR and DVR security systems.

 Except for all the advantages of NVR security systems, the Reolink RLK8-410B4 could record for weeks' long at 4MP or 5MP super clear resolution with built-in 2TB HDD.
 It's easy to set up and view via Reolink customized software.

-Also check out the video footage of the NVR camera from a tech Youtuber:
+Also check out the video footage of the NVR camera:

-Basically, a 4 camera system could build up a comprehensive protection: one installed at front door looking down the driveway and porches; one for the backyard; one for securing the off-street windows; and one for indoor use or other critical positions you may have.
+Basically, a 4 camera system could build up comprehensive protection: one installed at the front door looking down the driveway and porches; one for the backyard; one for securing the off-street windows; and one for indoor use or other critical positions you may have.
 (For more suggestions about where to place security cameras, click here.)

 Have even more places to cover?
 You may purchase additional Reolink PoE cameras to work with this NVR system – Yes, it can support up to 8 cameras.
 Or you may get a 16 channel NVR kit RLK16-410B8 with more camera channels.